j16r/release_party/README.md

 ### Configuring Campfire

 Campfire integration requires the 'tinder' gem.
+The following variables must be specified to use Campfire:

-    campfire_account       # Campfire account user name
+    campfire_announce      # Set to true to make Campfire announcements campfire_account       # Campfire account user name
+    campfire_room          # The room to announce in campfire_token         # The API token to use when connecting to Campfire

+These variables have sensible defaults, but can be changed:

-    campfire_room          # The room to announce in campfire_token         # The API token to use when connecting to campfire campfire_begin_message # The message to announce when deployment begins campfire_after_message # The message to announce when deployment finishes
+    campfire_begin_message # The message to announce when deployment begins campfire_after_message # The message to announce when deployment finishes campfire_ssl           # Whether to use SSL for connecting to Campfire or not

 ## Contributing